Skip to main content

 Build

-Glute Rolling with Ball is done by placing a small ball under the hip area and slowly shifting your body weight to apply gentle pressure.
-It is useful for easing tightness, improving tissue quality, and supporting recovery after training or long periods of sitting.
+Glute Rolling with Ball involves placing a small ball under the hip area and slowly shifting body weight to apply targeted pressure.
+This self-massage technique helps ease tightness, improve tissue quality, and support recovery after training or prolonged sitting.
+The gluteal muscles play a central role in hip-focused movements and maintaining their tissue quality supports both performance and injury prevention (Collings et al., 2023).

-You should feel a mild to moderate pressure in the glutes, especially in areas that feel stiff or sensitive.
-Keep your movements slow and controlled, breathe calmly, and adjust how much weight you place on the ball so the pressure stays manageable rather than painful.
+You should feel mild to moderate pressure in the glutes, especially in areas that feel stiff or sensitive.
+Keep movements slow and controlled, breathe calmly, and adjust how much weight you place on the ball so the pressure remains manageable.
+Targeted rolling complements training that loads the glutes through exercises like squats, lunges, and lateral step-ups (Muyor et al., 2020).

 This exercise fits well into warm-ups, cooldowns, or recovery-focused sessions.
-To make it easier, support more of your weight with your hands or feet, and to make it more intense, shift slightly more body weight onto the ball or spend extra time on tighter spots.
+Support more of your weight with your hands or feet to reduce intensity, or shift more body weight onto the ball and spend extra time on tighter spots to increase effectiveness.

 1. Place a foam roller or lacrosse ball on the floor and position yourself so that your gluteal muscles are directly on top of the ball.